-The Student Peer Review College is comprised of current graduate students and evaluates all applications to the Graduate Fund, which have been anonymised for unbiased consideration.
+The Student Peer Review College is comprised of current graduate researchers and students and evaluates all applications to the Graduate Fund, which have been anonymised for unbiased consideration.
 The SPRC runs in Michaelmas each term alongside the Graduate Fund.

 Notifications for the next round of recruitment will be posted in the 'opportunities' tab.

 The Public Engagement with Research Summer School is a 5-day programme of skills workshops, lectures, and small group sessions designed to give participants the skills to integrate public engagement into their research.